infobip/infobip-rtc-ios/README.md

 You can have a conference call with other WebRTC subscribers.
 The conference call will start as soon as at least one participant joins.

+Conference call is in the beta stage and available for audio only, with a maximum limit of 12 participants.

 Joining the room is done via the [`joinConference`](https://github.com/infobip/infobip-rtc-ios/wiki/InfobipRTC#joinConference) method:

 ```